 It’s stories like this that remind us we really are the hands and feet of Christ, sharing the love He’s given us with those in our community.
 With over 200 volunteers (plus kids!) serving a total of 800+ hours we accomplished an incredible amount of service and support for the students and staff at Gatewood!
 If the Department of Neighborhood approves the grant Gatewood’s Parent-Teacher Association submitted, they’ll receive an equal amount of paid hours toward additional improvements.
 What an incredible gift!

 Thank you to all who came out to help!
-Share the video above and check out the full photo album from the day!

 – Deacon Micah Rickard